top of page

 1. Compass (Taste + Sensibility)

-The distinguishing factor of the Elite Performer.
+The Mark of an Elite Performer.

 2. Architect (Strategy + Tactics)